PyPSA/PyPSA/doc/introduction.rst

 * static power flow (using both the full non-linear network equations and the linearised network equations)
+* optimal power flow (optimisation of power plant dispatch within network constraints, using the linear network equations)
-* optimal power flow with the linear network equations (over several snapshots simultaneously for optimisation of generation and storage dispatch and the capacities of generation, storage and transmission)
+* total electricity system optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and the capacities of generation, storage and transmission)

 It has models for: